Scholé Academy FAQs

 How are Scholé Academy courses different from other online courses?

-Our courses seek to provide “restful learning” following a liturgical pattern.
-We do think learning can be free of frenzy and anxiety without sacrificing academic excellence.
-We train our teachers to impart virtue to students, wedding truth to beauty and seeking to nurture souls while also training minds.
-Scholé Academy seeks to teach holistically, therefore leading students to engage truth, goodness, and beauty in every art and discipline, while seeking wisdom and mastery.
+We believe learning can be free of frenzy and anxiety without sacrificing academic excellence.
+Our courses are designed to provide “restful learning” following a liturgical pattern.
+We train our teachers to foster delight and virtue-development in students, while engaging them in joyful inquiry.
+In each course, our focus is leading students toward love and mastery.
 For a detailed description of our learning philosophy and pedagogy, please see the Scholé learning philosophy section of our Student-Parent Handbook.

 Is Scholé Academy a Christian academy?

-Our teachers do teach from within the Christian faith and will relate class concepts to the Christian faith when pertinent.
-As our name implies, we seek to present all teaching and learning restfully with scholé.
-While scholé as an idea originated with the Greeks, it was transformed and extended by the Church, especially in monastic centers of education.
-Scholé Academy seeks to recover this approach to education that is contemplative, “liturgical,” restful, and full of Christian peace.
-Our faith commitment is summarized in the Nicene Creed.
+Our faith commitment is summarized in the Nicene Creed, and our teachers instruct from within the Christian faith.
+Course content will be related to the Christian faith when pertinent.
+As our name implies, we believe in teaching and learning restfully with scholé.
+While scholé as an educational ideal originated with the Greeks, it was transformed and extended by the Christian church, especially in monastic centers of education.
+Scholé Academy seeks to carry on this historic Christian tradition of education that is contemplative, “liturgical,” restful, and full of Christian peace.

 What texts or materials will I need for taking SA courses?